nasa-jpl/golaborate/README.md

 # go-hcit

-This monorepo contains a number of packages written predominantly in the Go programming language for interacting with various pieces of lab hardware -- sensors, motion controllers, cameras, and deformable mirrors.
+This monorepo contains a number of packages written predominantly in the Go programming language for interacting with lab hardware -- sensors, motion controllers, cameras, and deformable mirrors.
 The HTTP server extensions to these packages add less than 1 ms of latency to the communication and enable a more pleasant API and thinner client libraries in any language.
 The Andor server uses CGo and is less portable for that reason.
 See README in the andor directory for special compilation instructions.

 It also includes some lower level libraries for allowing transparent use of serial or TCP connections to these devices and connection keep-alive behavior on either connection type, as well as graceful backoff in the event of devices rejecting connection thrashing.